gvwilson/thirdbit/teaching/biblio.md

 *   <span id="benner-expertise">[Benner2000]</span> Patricia Benner: _[From Novice to Expert: Excellence and Power in Clinical Nursing Practice](https://www.amazon.com/Novice-Expert-Excellence-Clinical-Commemorative/dp/0130325228/)_.
 Pearson, 2000, 978-0130325228. _A classic study of clinical judgment and how expertise develops._

-*   <span id="biggs-tang-quality">[Biggs2011]</span> <span class="changed" markdown="1">John Biggs and Catherine Tang: _[Teaching for Quality Learning at University](https://www.amazon.com/Teaching-Learning-University-Research-Education/dp/0335242758/)_.
-Open University Press, 2011, 978-0335242757. _A step-by-step guide to lesson development, delivery, and evaluation for people working in higher education._</span>
+*   <span id="biggs-tang-quality">[Biggs2011]</span> John Biggs and Catherine Tang: _[Teaching for Quality Learning at University](https://www.amazon.com/Teaching-Learning-University-Research-Education/dp/0335242758/)_.
+Open University Press, 2011, 978-0335242757. _A step-by-step guide to lesson development, delivery, and evaluation for people working in higher education._

 *   <span id="bohay-note-taking">[Bohay2011]</span> Mark Bohay, Daniel P. Blakely, Andrea K. Tamplin, and Gabriel A. Radvansky: "Note Taking, Review, Memory, and Comprehension." _American Journal of Psychology_, 124(1), 2011, 10.5406/amerjpsyc.124.1.0063. _Presents a study showing that note-taking improves retention most at deeper levels of understanding._

-*   <span id="bollier-commoner">[Bollier2014]</span> <span class="changed" markdown="1">David Bollier: _[Think Like a Commoner: A Short Introduction to the Life of the Commons](https://www.amazon.com/Think-Like-Commoner-Introduction-Commons/dp/0865717680/)_.
-New Society Publishers, 2014, 978-0865717688. _A short introduction to one of the most widely used kinds of governance in human societies throughout history._</span>
+*   <span id="bollier-commoner">[Bollier2014]</span> David Bollier: _[Think Like a Commoner: A Short Introduction to the Life of the Commons](https://www.amazon.com/Think-Like-Commoner-Introduction-Commons/dp/0865717680/)_.
+New Society Publishers, 2014, 978-0865717688. _A short introduction to one of the most widely used kinds of governance in human societies throughout history._

-*   <span id="borrego-henderson-change">[Borrego2014]</span> <span class="changed" markdown="1">Maura Borrego and Charles Henderson: "Increasing the Use of Evidence-Based Teaching in STEM Higher Education: A Comparison of Eight Change Strategies." _Journal of Engineering Education_, 103(2), April 2014, 10.1002/jee.20040. _Categories different approaches to effecting change in higher education._
+*   <span id="borrego-henderson-change">[Borrego2014]</span> Maura Borrego and Charles Henderson: "Increasing the Use of Evidence-Based Teaching in STEM Higher Education: A Comparison of Eight Change Strategies." _Journal of Engineering Education_, 103(2), April 2014, 10.1002/jee.20040. _Categories different approaches to effecting change in higher education._

 *   <span id="brown-empirical">[Brown2014]</span> Neil C. C. Brown and Amjad Altadmri: "Investigating Novice Programming Mistakes: Educator Beliefs vs. Student Data." _Proc Tenth Annual Conference on International Computing Education Research_, 2014, 10.1145/2632320.2632343. _Uses data from over 100,000 students to show that educators know less than they think about what mistakes novice programmers actually make._

-*   <span id="cottom-lower-ed">[Cottom]</span> <span class="changed" markdown="1">Tressie McMillan Cottom: _[Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy](https://www.amazon.com/Lower-Ed-Troubling-Profit-Colleges/dp/1620970600/)_.
-The New Press, 2017, 978-1620970607. _Lays bare the dynamics of this growing "educational" industry to show how it leads to greater inequality rather than less._</span>
+*   <span id="cottom-lower-ed">[Cottom]</span> Tressie McMillan Cottom: _[Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy](https://www.amazon.com/Lower-Ed-Troubling-Profit-Colleges/dp/1620970600/)_.
+The New Press, 2017, 978-1620970607. _Lays bare the dynamics of this growing "educational" industry to show how it leads to greater inequality rather than less._

 *   <span id="cottrill-gifted">[Cottrill2016]</span> Cameron Cottrill: "Why Talented Black and Hispanic Students Can Go Undiscovered." <https://mobile.nytimes.com/2016/04/10/upshot/why-talented-black-and-hispanic-students-can-go-undiscovered.html>, viewed April 2017.